rangsimanketkaew/deepcv/README.md

 ## Development

-- Python 3.6 or a newer version
+- Python 3.10 or a newer version
+- TensorFlow 2.16 and Keras 3 or newer version
 - Use git control: `git clone https://gitlab.uzh.ch/lubergroup/deepcv.git`
 - Please write function docstring and comment for difficult-to-understand code
 - Document modules and packages you are developing